Bus from Flores Guatemala to Belize & Chetumal, Mexico

 16 countries in 16 months !!!!
 Now that is an achievement.

 Our shuttle arrives on time for once, We are first on, and had booked from seats.
-We collected people along the way at el Remata and it was no surprise when the couple from Czek Republic hopped on the bus.
-Our neighbours from Lanquin, and the ones who had shared our last mini-van.
-But to our surprise the little man with the scar face suddenly appeared on the shuttle!
+We collected people along the way at el Remata and it was no surprise when the couple from the Czech Republic hopped on the bus.
+Our neighbors from Lanquin, and the ones who had shared our last mini-van.
+But to our surprise, the little man with the scarface suddenly appeared on the shuttle!
 My son shoots him a “hairy eyeball” and says “morning Señor Happy”.
 I smirk and he promptly pops off the shuttle – gone!

 The ride is long.
 The rain starts and the grey day continues.